 Community management workflow: a day in review

 The following workflow was created based on both our research, and our own experience.
 You may not be able to follow all of the steps, but we hope that some of them will provide great inspiration for your daily task breakdown.
+For better organization and increased productivity, you can use the Asana time tracking tool or any similar platform.

 - Spend this time listening to some relaxing music.
 A shot of espresso may help you kick start the day!
 If time allows, you can also read up on some short marketing insights.